DemFaR/My-Trakt-Sync-Preview/README.md

 ## 🚀 Getting Started

-1. Install the addon from the Stremio addon catalog
+1. Install the addon from https://mytrakt.elfhosted.com
 2. Configure your Trakt account
 3. Browse personalized catalogs
 4. Use the search functionality